GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/asset-inventory-feed-remediation/README.md

 - adapting the configuration of separate related resources
 - implementing remediation steps that enforce policy compliance by tweaking or reverting the changes.

 This example shows a simple remediation use case: how to enforce policies on instance tags and revert non-compliant changes in near-real time, thus adding an additional measure of control when using tags for firewall rule scoping.

-With simple changes to the [monitored asset](https://cloud.google.com/asset-inventory/docs/supported-asset-types) and the remediation logic, the example can be adapted to fit other common use cases: enforcing a centrally defined Cloud Armor policy in backend services, creating custom DNS records for instances or forwarding rules, etc.
+Changing the [monitored asset](https://cloud.google.com/asset-inventory/docs/supported-asset-types) and the function logic allows simple adaptation to other common use cases:

+- enforcing a centrally defined Cloud Armor policy in backend services
+- creating custom DNS records for instances or forwarding rules

+The example uses a single project for eas of testing, for actual use a few changes would be needed to make it effective at the resource hierarchy level:

+- the feed should be set at the folder or organization level
+- the custom role used to assign tag changing permissions should be defined at the organization level
+- the role binding that grants the custom role to the Cloud Function service account should be set at the same level as the feed (folder or organization)

 The resources created in this example are shown in the high level diagram below:

 <img src="diagram.png" width="720px">

 ## Running the example